Aritra0124/IoT_Simulation/README.md

     }
     ```

-- **MQTT Subscriber:** Construct a Python MQTT subscriber to receive sensor data messages and store them in a MongoDB collection.
+- **MQTT Subscriber:** Create a Python MQTT subscriber to receive sensor data messages and store them in a MongoDB collection.

 - **Data Storage:** Initiate a MongoDB instance using Docker to serve as the primary data storage solution for the incoming MQTT messages.